logic0verflow/reactnd-project-readable-starter/README.md

     - `cd api-server`
     - `npm install`
     - `node server`
-* In another terminal window, use Create React App to scaffold out the front-end
+* In another terminal window, install and start the front-end react app
-    - `create-react-app frontend`
-    - `cd frontend`
+    - `cd app`
+    - `npm install`
     - `npm start`

 ## API Server

 Information about the API server and how to use it can be found in its [README file](api-server/README.md).

+## Readable Frontend

+Information about the Readable frontend app and how to use it can be found in its [README file](app/README.md).